FarisTheAncient/Archipelago/worlds/fuzzer/README.md

         assumptions as whether it's running in worker or in the main process.
         """
         return GenOutcome.Success

+    def before_generate(self):
+        """
+        This method will be called once per generation, just before we actually call into archipelago
+        """
+        pass

+    def after_generate(self):
+        """
+        This method will be called once per generation except if the generation timed out.
+        If you need to inspect the failure, use `reclassify_outcome` instead.
+        """
+        pass

+    def finalize(self):
+        """
+        This method will be called once just before the main process exits.
+It will only be called on the main process
+        """
+        pass
 ```

 You can then pass the following argument: `--hook your_file:Hook`, note that it should be the name of your file, without the extension.